JordanL2/SystemMonitor/README.md

 For this example the remote host is called `henry`.

-Put this config at `/usr/local/etc/systemmonitor.yml`:
+Put this config at `/usr/local/etc/systemmonitor.yml` on your local machine:

 ```
 henry: